 - the case for why action is imperative, and

 - how the problems the initiative addresses can best be met with the resources available.

 It also is useful to focus on “what could be” rather than on “what is.”
 Thinking always toward the ideal invites creativity, encourages breaking through artificial boundaries, adds excitement to the project, reduces tension, and ultimately facilitates major change and rapid implementation.

-With any initiative problems must be faced and barriers overcome.
+With any initiative, problems must be faced and barriers overcome.
 Many problems will be extremely complex.
 Many barriers will in the beginning seem insurmountable.
-It is the first conversations held, the first meetings conducted that in the long run will make possible a change initiative’s success.
+It is the first conversations held and the first meetings conducted that will make possible a change initiative’s success in the long run.

 Recognize what lies behind the questions and concerns raised and be prepared to address those issues through a refocusing of attention to what could be.
 Through such will a large proportion of the difficulties inherent in any change process be eliminated or reduced.